Bradly Sinden takes silver after agonising defeat in taekwondo final

 “I’ll reflect on this and be proud of what I’ve achieved in these last five years, from having no ranking points to becoming world champion and winning an Olympic silver.

-“But this was my gold medal here, obviously he is a good fighter, I just made a few mistakes.
+“But this was my gold medal here; obviously he is a good fighter, I just made a few mistakes.
 I think I got unlucky with a few things as well but that is taekwondo.
 I knew what time was left and I thought I was controlling it well but he reacted well and caught me.

 “I thought he was on the back foot.
 You have to commend him for what he did – a few mistakes from me and he’s the Olympic champion.”